succinctlabs/op-succinct/book/advanced/proposer.md

 # Build the Proposer Service

-Build the docker images for the `op-succinct/op-proposer` service.
+Build the docker images for the OP Succinct services.

 ```bash
 docker compose build